MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 Consider a polyglot persistence approach, where different types of information are stored in technologies that are most appropriate to the way each type is likely to be used.

-For example, Azure Blob Storage and Azure Table Storage share some similarities insofar as how they're accessed.
+For example, Azure Blob Storage and Azure Table Storage are accessed in similar ways.
 But the operations that you can perform on them differ, as does the granularity of the data that they hold.
 If you need to perform more analytical operations or require full-text search capabilities on the data, it might be more appropriate to use data storage that provides capabilities that are optimized for specific types of queries and data access.
 For example:

-- Performance counter data can be stored in an SQL database to enable ad hoc analysis.
+- Performance counter data can be stored in a SQL database to enable ad hoc analysis.

 - It might be better to store trace logs in Azure Monitor Logs or Azure Data Explorer.